Powdered Sugar Substitute | How to Make Powdered Sugar

 - as a dusting on desserts

-- in desserts that might be “gritty” when using granulated sweeteners
+- in desserts that might be “gritty” when using granulated sweeteners, like these Homemade Chocolate Chips.

-- in drinks.
-It will dissolve more easily.
+- in drinks like lemonade so the sweetener will dissolve more easily.

 - meringues

-How Will You Save with this Substitute for Powdered Sugar?
+How To Save Money with this Substitute for Powdered Sugar

-– homemade powdered sugar is typically less expensive than store bought powdered sugar so you'll save money that way
+- homemade regular powdered sugar is typically less expensive than store-bought powdered sugar so you'll save money that way

 - no running out to the store at the last minute and wasting time and gas money (not to mention wear and tear on your car)

-– buying specialty powdered sweeteners is not only hard to do, but prohibitively expensive.
+- cheaper low-carb sweeteners.
+The specialty powdered sweeteners are not only hard to find, but they are prohibitively expensive.
+For example, this powdered organic erythritol is more than $12 a pound!
 Make this substitute for powdered sugar instead and save tons of money!

 More Frugal Homemade Pantry Basics